mario-gellrich-zhaw/scientific_programming_workshop/README.md

-# Project Setup & Workflow
+# Project Setup & Workflow Augmented Analytics Application

+In this workshop, we will develop an Augmented Analytics Application using Python (programming language), Flask (web framework) and Koyeb (deployment).

 Below is a structured approach to guide this workshop.